 Therefore, I don’t want to invest more time in any one thing than necessary.
 This also applies to learning and teaching.
 I constantly ask myself: What is the best way for this person to learn this material successfully and efficiently?
 The answers vary depending on the person who wants to learn with me.
 Part of working with clients is finding the answer to this question together.

 I have taught at several language schools in Basel and Zurich and worked as an Academic Manager in a language school developing language programs.
 In parallel I studied German as a foreign language and theories of language acquisition.
 Additionally, I completed the Master of Education and Competence Management in Berlin.

 Get clarity on what exactly you need to learn to pass the tests and interviews

-If you’re unsure where you stand and what you still need to learn, you can get more clarity with a personalized assessment.
+If you’re not sure where you stand and what you still need to learn, you can get more clarity with a personal readiness assessment.
 Because if you know what you know, you will also know what you are still missing to achieve your goal.

-For an investment of CHF 890 you will get a written assessment of your language readiness and the knowledge you need to acquire for naturalization.
+For an investment of CHF 890 you will get a written assessment of your readiness in terms of language and the knowledge you need to acquire for naturalization.

 This assessment includes three 1-on-1 online sessions.
 Here’s how it works:

 - In the first Zoom Call (45 Min.); I ask you questions like those on interviews.